 The Salaried Retirement Plan is a tax-qualified, defined-benefit retirement plan for salaried Alaska Airlines employees hired prior to April 1, 2003.
-Mr. Tilden and Mr. Sprague are fully vested in their accrued benefits under the Salaried Retirement Plan.
+Mr. Tilden is fully vested in his accrued benefits under the Salaried Retirement Plan.
 Benefits payable under the Salaried Retirement Plan are generally based on years of credited service with the Company and its affiliates and final average base salary for the five highest complete and consecutive calendar years of an employee's last ten complete calendar years of service.
 The annual retirement benefit at age 62 (normal retirement age under the Salaried Retirement Plan) is equal to 2% of the employee's final average base salary times years of credited service (limited to 40 years).
 Annual benefits are computed on a straight-life annuity basis beginning at normal retirement age.
 Benefits under the Salaried Retirement Plan are not subject to offset for Social Security benefits.

-The tax law limits the compensation on which annual retirement benefits are based.
-For 2015, this limit was \$265,000.
-The tax law also limits the annual benefits that may be paid from a tax-qualified retirement plan.
-For 2015, this limit on annual benefits was \$210,000.
+The tax law limits the annual benefits that may be paid from a tax-qualified retirement plan.
+For 2016, this limit on annual benefits was \$210,000.

-Supplementary Retirement Plans
+Supplementary Retirement Plan

-In addition to the benefits described above, Mr. Tilden and Mr. Sprague are eligible to receive retirement benefits under the Supplementary Retirement Plan.
+In addition to the benefits described above, Mr. Tilden is eligible to receive retirement benefits under the Supplementary Retirement Plan.
 This plan is a non-qualified, unfunded, defined-benefit plan.
 Normal retirement benefits are payable once the officer reaches age 60.
 Benefits are calculated as a monthly amount on a straight-life annuity basis.
-In general, the monthly benefit is determined as a percentage (50% to 75% of a participant's final average monthly base salary) based on both the officer's length of service with the Company and length of service as an elected officer.
+In general, the monthly benefit is determined as a percentage (50% to 75% of a participant's final average monthly base salary) based on the officer's length of service with the Company and length of service as an elected officer.